 Weather information on the Arctic Circle Trail – what you can do yourself

 - Locals.
 Based on interactions with locals at the start of the trail and -if you have some luck on the trail- you should be able to get a good sense of the dangers ahead.
 Locals are usually super helpful and knowledgable when it comes to weather dangers (so I learned during my challenging days on the Iceland Laugavegur and Fimmvörðuháls trails where I got caught off guard by a snowstorm).
+I was sure to check for information when arriving in Sisimiut.

 - Local weather broadcasts.
 Weather forecasts are broadcast four times a day (06:05-11:05-16:05-21:05) via VHF in English (summer only), Greenlandic and Danish.
 Enquire at the local tourist office as to which VHF channel you should use.